greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

     ALTER ROLE gpcluster2_users RESOURCE GROUP rg_gpcluster2_users;
     ```

-    When you configure the remote cluster as described below, the `rg_gpcluster2_users` resource group manages the resources used by all queries that are initiated by `gpcluster2_users`.
+    When you configure the remote cluster as described above, the `rg_gpcluster2_users` resource group manages the resources used by all queries that are initiated by `gpcluster2_users`.

 Local cluster (2) configuration: